top of page

 What does Gateway mean?

 Gateway is a crucial stage that marks the transition from the on-program learning phase of an apprenticeship to the final assessment phase.
-It is the point where both the employer and the training provider agree that the apprentice has acquired the necessary knowledge, skills, and behaviours (KSBs) outlined in their apprenticeship standard and is ready to undertake the EPA.
+It is the point where both the employer and the training provider agree that the apprentice has acquired the necessary knowledge, skills, and behaviours (KSBs) outlined in their apprenticeship standard and is ready to undertake Assessment.
 The Gateway is essentially a readiness check, ensuring that the apprentice is prepared and has met all the prerequisites, such as achieving required qualifications, completing mandatory training, and demonstrating competency in their role.
 This step is vital for setting up the apprentice for success in their final assessments.

-For the Professional Discussion underpinned by portfolio the apprentice must submit a portfolio of evidence.
+• For the Professional Discussion underpinned by portfolio the apprentice must submit a portfolio of evidence.

 Fully remote and accessible